Learn About Hyaluronic Acid in 5 Minutes

 Also known as hyaluronan, hyaluronic acid is a polysaccharide molecule that makes up a significant amount of the connective tissue in your body.
 While the human body naturally produces hyaluronic acid, concentrations of this important molecule can be reduced by ageing and other factors.
 Nevertheless, hyaluronic acid remains an essential component of human connective tissue, so supplementation with this substance may be useful in a variety of different situations.

-Hyaluronic acid is highly soluble in water, which means that it absorbs into your system rapidly when you take it orally.
+Hyaluronic acid is highly soluble in water, which means that it absorbs into your system rapidly.
 Like all water-soluble compounds, your body also excretes hyaluronic acid relatively quickly.